emrebekar/ingcustomerloan/README.md

 http://localhost:8080/swagger-ui/index.html

 Get token from /authenticate with admin or customer user and password.
-Then copy click Authorize button on the Swagger page and past the generated token to bearer area to use outher entpoins.
+Then copy click Authorize button on the Swagger page and paste the generated token to bearer area to use other endpoints.

 ## License